instructor-ai/instructor/docs/examples/exact_citations.md

 Let's start by defining the data structures required for this task: `Fact` and `QuestionAnswer`.

 !!! tip "Prompting as documentation"
     Make sure to include detailed and useful docstrings and fields for your class definitions.
-Naming becomes very important since they are semantically meaninful in the prompt.
+Naming becomes very important since they are semantically meaningful in the prompt.

     * `substring_quote` performs better than `quote` since it suggests it should be a substring of the original content.
     * Notice that there are instructions on splitting facts in the docstring which will be used by OpenAI